-In 2008 and 2009, product explainer videos were a novelty for businesses.
+In 2008 and 2009, company product explainer videos were a novelty for businesses.
 Their uniqueness and perky animation style are the main features that make them stand out from other corporate branded videos and make them one of the best promotional solutions at your disposal.

-Top management of various international companies noticed their high potential and placed them in center of attention.
+Top management of various international companies noticed their high potential and placed them in the center of attention.
 Next thing you know everyone started using them.

 Animated videos are everywhere.
 They’ve become a sort of standard for companies in general.
-Since demo videos scaling the trend chart again, does this mean explainer videos are no longer relevant?
+Since demo videos are scaling the trend chart again, does this mean explainer videos are no longer relevant?

 No, it doesn’t.

 If anything, explainer clips have proven their value in helping businesses grow.
 If not, why would they have become standard?

 Explainer and demonstration video are two separate genres of video with unique functions and strengths.
 Often, they can work together in the same conversion funnel, but in different stages of a process.
 For example, explainer videos can be used at an early conversion stage, such as in a crowdfunding video, while a product demo is more useful when closing sales.

 Even though explainers and product demo videos are a good genre for a business to have, content is still king.